plutomi/plutomi/README.md

 ## Motivation

 Having worked at a company that needed to recruit thousands of contractors every month, implementing custom processes in our acquisition flow was challening.
-This would be things like address validation, cloning openings and stages, duplicate applicant detection, automatically engaging leads based on our forecasts, programmable applicant routing logic, automatically closing texts that didn't require a response, intraday queues for applicant actions, simpler PII scrubbing for third party integrations, more customizability of opening and stage styling, and many more.

 It would have benefited us to have an open platform to contribute to and build upon, as well as one where we didn't have to continuously tip toe around performance limits.
 This project is our attempt to do just that.

 ## Summary